“A customer interview is not a discussion.” – Étienne Garbugli

 - How to Make the Most of Your B2B Customer Discovery Problem Interviews

-Download the First 6 Chapters for Free
+Download the First 4 Chapters Free